 Expertise refers to the specific types of immigration cases of which they’re capable.

 Some immigration lawyers may be general in practicing immigration law cases.
 Others handle specific cases, such as family-based visas, or citizenship and naturalization.

-If your case is in a specific area of immigration law, you choose someone who has experience handling similar cases.
+If your case is in a specific area of immigration law, you choose someone who has experience handling similar cases such as a Philadelphia immigration lawyer if you live in Pennsylvania.
 This can help ensure you receive the best representation.

 Question #2: What are your fees for handling an immigration case?

 It’s important to ask an immigration lawyer about their fees so that you can budget for the cost of legal representation.